 Looking at photos, really looking at them, means your child is using observation.
 They’re learning to pay attention to the details.

 You can also take this activity a step further, and select ten or twenty photos.
 Then create a scavenger hunt of sorts, with all sorts of details.
-Have your child closely look through the pictures, checking off items on the list as they are found.
+You might ask your child to find a diaper (that’s lying in the background of one photo) or a collar (on the dog).